yoember/yoember.github.io/index.md

 * "Invite me" button should be inactive when input box is empty.
 * "Invite me" button should be inactive when the content in the input box is not a valid email address.
 * Show a response message after clicking on "Invite me" button.
-* Clear the input box when invitation sent.
+* Clear the input box after invitation has sent.

 #### isDisabled